Skip to main content

 We have provided guidance and training to our editors and continue to do so to ensure that alt tags are added to images when added to websites.

 We regularly review images that are missing tags using our Monsido platform.
+This work is ongoing and we can provide more information if required.

 Insufficient colour contrast